 - Before you specify Web Application Proxy servers, ensure that there's HTTP/HTTPS connectivity between the Azure AD Connect server and the Web Application Proxy server.

 - Ensure that there's HTTP/HTTPS connectivity between the Web Application Server and the AD FS server to allow authentication requests to flow through.

 You're prompted to enter credentials so that the web application server can establish a secure connection to the AD FS server.
 These credentials must be for a local administrator account on the AD FS server.

 Specify the service account for the AD FS service

-This configuration is used to setup the federation relationship between AD FS and Azure AD.
-It configures AD FS to issue security tokens to Azure AD and configures Azure AD to trust the tokens from this specific AD FS instance.
+Use the Azure AD Domain page to set up the federation relationship between AD FS and Azure AD.
+Here, you configure AD FS to provide security tokens to Azure AD.
+You also configure Azure AD to trust the tokens from this AD FS instance.

 Verify the Azure AD domain selected for federation